What you need to know

 • Monitoring: CBC, LFT, renal function

-• Folic Acid (UK Standard): Co-prescribe (e.g. 5 mg once weekly), separate day from MTX dose
+• Folic Acid (UK): 5 mg once weekly, on a different day

 Anti‑TNF Agents (Infliximab, Adalimumab, etc.)